 In recent years the golf course has embarked on a tree removal program that was started to not only improve turf grass conditions in the rough, but to actually help insure the health of the tree population.
 Over-planting decades ago has forced the staff to remove nearly 300 trees over the past 10 years.
 Dead or at risk trees were removed to assist the health of neighboring trees that were in close proximity to more healthy ones.
 This allows the existing trees to become more healthy since they are not fighting for the same sun and water.
 But it has also improved sight-lines for golfers, greatly increased turf grass coverage, and has improved ‘playability‘ by allowing golfers the option to escape from the trees that still line the narrow fairways.
 The process was a careful one as the golf course staff wanted to maintain the ‘character’ of En-Joie, and most players don’t even notice the changes.
 Without a doubt the golf course maintains it’s level of difficulty and beauty despite removing all of these troubled trees over the past decade.

 Over the past decade there has been a easily noticeable commitment to superior course conditions.
 The golf course is dedicated to providing the finest playing surfaces from tee-to-green all season long whether you’re a professional or the weekend amateur.
+The rave reviews regarding course conditions come in on a daily basis and the golf course is now regarded as the best conditioned golf course in the area.
 The golf course is owned by the Village of Endicott (thanks to the Johnson family), while being operated by Broome County since 2006.
 En-Joie remains a huge economic factor within the region and helps improve the quality of life for its residents.
 The golf course host thousands of rounds annually from visitors from all over the country, Canada, and overseas.
 En-Joie always has been, and will continue to be, the hub for golf in the Southern Tier.